Adolescent Safety Assessment Program

-The Adolescent Crisis Clinic addresses the shortage of mental health services in the local area for teens at risk for suicide.
-The Crisis Clinic provides brief, evidence-based interventions to youth who present to the Stanford Children’s Health Outpatient Child & Adolescent Psychiatry Clinic or to the Stanford Emergency Department with recent suicidal and/or self-harm behaviors.
-The Crisis Clinic provides youth and families with 1-4 sessions that include diagnostic evaluation, treatment recommendations, assistance with linkage to ongoing follow-up care, and a series of safety focused strategies known to decrease suicide risk.
+The Adolescent Safety Assessment Program (ASAP) addresses the shortage of mental health services in the local area for teens at risk for suicide.
+ASAP provides brief, evidence-based interventions to youth who present to the Stanford Children’s Health Outpatient Child & Adolescent Psychiatry Clinic or to the Stanford Emergency Department with recent suicidal and/or self-harm behaviors.
+ASAP provides youth and families with 1-4 sessions that include diagnostic evaluation, treatment recommendations, assistance with linkage to ongoing follow-up care, and a series of safety focused strategies known to decrease suicide risk.

 Criteria for referrals to the clinic